tommeagher/gitintro/tutorial.md

 ##Cheats from the experts
-1. From Matt Terenzio, "for a complete fresh start,"
+From Matt Terenzio, "for a complete fresh start,"

 	git fetch --all git reset --hard origin/master

-2. Always fetch and merge instead of pulling.
+Always fetch and merge instead of pulling.
 "Takes a little more time, but prevents many headaches," from Al Shaw

-3. "Resolving merge conflicts with
+Resolve merge conflicts with this, "cause that’s what you want 99% of the time," from Al Shaw.
+More on this technique [here](http://gitready.com/advanced/2009/02/25/keep-either-file-in-merge-conflicts.html).

 	git checkout --(ours|theirs).

-Cause that’s what you want 99% of the time," from Al Shaw.
-More on this technique [here](http://gitready.com/advanced/2009/02/25/keep-either-file-in-merge-conflicts.html).

-4.
+From Jeff Larson, this command pops open a GUI to help resolve merge conflicts

 	git mergetools
-from Jeff Larson, pops open a GUI to help resolve merge conflicts

-5.
+This handy command tells you who made the changes to each file in a commit.
+This [and a bunch more good ones] (http://sunlightfoundation.com/blog/2010/07/16/a-few-git-tips/) are from Sunlight Foundation.

 	git blame
-tells you who made the changes to each file in a commit.
-This [and a bunch more good ones] (http://sunlightfoundation.com/blog/2010/07/16/a-few-git-tips/) are from Sunlight Foundation.